To repeal and replace the Senate Rules and Procedures

 a.
 Sponsors and Cosponsors may decline to make an Opening Statement and yield their time.b.
 When a vetoed motion is being overturned, the President shall also be entitled to an Opening Statement.

-3. Following Opening Statements, a minimum of 24 hours shall be given for the debate period of the bill, during which time amendments may be proposed and discussed.
+3. Following Opening Statements, a period of time shall be given for the debate of the bill, during which time amendments may be proposed and discussed.

 a.
-If, during this period, the sponsor motions to withdraw the motion which remains unobjected to within the following 24 hours, the motion passes.b.
-If, during this period, the sponsor motions to withdraw the motion which is objected to within the following 24 hours, a vote is initiated to withdraw the motion, following the standard provisions for voting on a procedural motion.c.
-If, after 48 hours, the motion has received no discussion the Speaker may close this period; otherwise a motion to close is required.
+Upon request of another Senator, the Speaker may close debate.
+This may be overruled as per 2.7, after which debate shall resume immediately.b.
+If, during this period, the sponsor motions to withdraw the motion which remains unobjected to within the following 24 hours, the withdrawal succeeds.c.
+If, during this period, the sponsor motions to withdraw the motion which is objected to within the following 24 hours, a vote is initiated to withdraw the motion, following the standard provisions for voting on a procedural motion.

 4. If the motion to withdraw has been invoked and subsequently passed, following confirmation from the Speaker or Deputy Speaker, the motion shall become withdrawn and will progress no further.